Anger and grief as United Kingdom's COVID-19 death toll nears 100,000 | Health

 "Then, you watch the death toll rising whilst ministers pat themselves on the back and tell you what a good job they have done.
 It changes very quickly from a personal to a collective grief."
 Some scientists and opposition politicians say Johnson acted too slowly to stop the spread of the virus and then bungled both the government's strategy and execution of its response.

 Johnson has resisted calls for an inquiry into the handling of the crisis and ministers say that while they have not got everything right, they were making decisions at speed and have among the best global vaccination programmes.
-The United Kingdom's death toll - defined as those who die within 28 days of a positive test - rose to 97,939 on Jan.
-24. The toll has risen by an average of over 1,000 per day for the past 7 days.
+The United Kingdom's death toll - defined as those who die within 28 days of a positive test - rose to 98,531 on Monday.
+The toll has risen by an average of over 1,000 per day for the past seven days.

 'JUST UNFORGIVABLE' RESPONSE In a series of investigations, Reuters has reported how the British government made several errors: it was slow to spot the infections arriving, it was late with a lockdown and it continued to discharge infected hospital patients into care homes.